Walking Tour

 Fort Frances Museum & Cultural Centre

 This is the LaVerendrye Hospital, which opened in 1941 as a $120,000 symbol of modernity and faith on the banks of the Rainy River.
-Named for the 18th-century French explorer Pierre de LaVerendrye, whose expeditions had once threaded these waters, the hospital was proof that this remote corner of Ontario could now care for its own.
+Named for the 18th-century French explorer Pierre de LaVerendrye, whose expeditions had charted these waters, the hospital was proof that this remote part of Ontario could now care for its own.

 * * *

-The hospital’s surgical wing embodied the era’s optimism.
-Foot-pedal sinks, glass-partitioned operating rooms, and sterilizers mirrored advances in cities like Winnipeg.
-Yet its heart was unmistakably local: a chapel with stained glass windows, where the Sisters prayed beneath the same skies that had guided LaVerendrye’s Jesuit companions.
+The hospital’s surgical wing had foot-pedal sinks, glass-partitioned operating rooms, and sterilizers.
+There was also a chapel with stained glass windows, where the Sisters prayed for the health and souls of their patients.

-For workers at the booming pulp mill, or families drawn by postwar promises, the hospital offered more than medicine—it meant security.
+For workers at the booming pulp mill and families drawn by postwar prosperity, the hospital offered more than medicine—it meant security.
 No longer would a burst appendix or complicated birth require a perilous journey by train or boat.
 As one nurse later recalled, “We finally had a place where the river’s roughness didn’t dictate who lived or died.”1

 14. International Incidents